martino2436/Water_Unified_TFT/README.md

 ## Paper

-**A Unified Framework for Water Demand and Early Leakage Warning Using Uncertainty-Aware Temporal Fusion Transformers**
+**A Unified Framework for Water Demand and Early Leakage Warning using Uncertainty-Aware Temporal Fusion Transformers**

 Martin Rapp, Jawad Fayaz